GaragePixel/stdlib-for-mx2/RULES_TO_CONTRIB.md

-Following these syntax rules ensures optimal integration between your application, Monkey2, stdlib, sdk, sdk_mojo and Aida 4's advanced mathematic capabilities.
+Following these syntax rules ensures optimal integration between your application, Monkey2, stdlib, sdk, sdk_mojo and Aida 4's advanced mathematic capabilities. std from Monkey2/Wonkey is superseeded by stdlib. stdlib, sdk and sdk_mojo are only the repository you can find in: https://github.com/GaragePixel?tab=repositories here, stdlib is called stdlib-for-mx2, sdk is called sdk, sdk_mojo is called sdk_mojo_for_monkey2 And you will strictly follow the rules described in: https://github.com/GaragePixel/stdlib-for-mx2/blob/main/RULES_TO_CONTRIB.md